pplinlin2/github-action-1/README.md

 Welcome to the **DevOps in the Nutshell** project!
 This demo project showcases an end-to-end DevOps procedure using a combination of technologies to highlight the various stages involved in modern software development, from coding to deployment and operations.

 ## Overview
 In this project, we've put together a backend web application built with Flask that connects to a MongoDB database.
 We utilize Nginx as the web server for serving the application.
-The project demonstrates the entire DEVOPS cycle, including development, testing, deployment, and monitoring.
+The project demonstrates the entire DevOps cycle, including development, testing, deployment, and monitoring.

 ## Technology Stack
 <img src="./images/devops.png" width="800px"/>